mhofherr/TaskPaperManager/README.rst

 Version 1.4.0
 ~~~~~~~~~~~~~

+-  backups are no longer performed with every run in daily-mode; set the
+   ``-b`` parameter to explicitely generate a backup of your todo file.
+   Since I invoke the script several times a day via Alfred, I want to
+   make a backup only during the regular nightly runs of tpm.
 -  set ``@today`` tag if startdate is today; the TaskPaper theme now
    marks all tasks with the ``@today`` tag (supporting the MYN system
    from Michael Linenberger) in orange